Charlotte Chamber 2015 Legislative Agenda

 - Support the maintenance of a balanced civil liability system in North Carolina including the elimination of joint and several liability and the elimination of the collateral source rule.

-- Support zoning regulation reforms that would encourage commercial and residential growth.
+- Support zoning regulation reforms that would encourage growth in commercial and residential development.

 - Support efforts to improve Charlotte-Mecklenburg Schools, Central Piedmont Community College and UNC Charlotte including:

-- Support increases in teacher pay to make N.C. more competitive.
+- Support continued reform of the teacher compensation system to make N.C. more competitive.

-- Support the funding of enrollment growth increases.
+- Support the continued funding of classroom growth in pre-K, K-12, community colleges and universities.

 - Support funding for a Data Science and Business Analytics Initiative and for planning funds for a Science Building at UNC Charlotte.

-- Support efforts to reform K-12, community colleges and universities to allow for flexibility in managing budget cuts with minimal impact on students as well as changes to state laws that limit a local education provider from recruiting, retraining, and promoting the best talent, as supported by Project L.I.F.T.
+- Support efforts to reform K-12, community colleges and universities to allow for local flexibility in items such as: managing budget issues; recruiting, retraining, and promoting the best talent; and creating innovation for academic success.